-Some of the most interesting health benefits of slippery elm include its ability to reduce inflammation, soothe indigestion, heal the skin, eliminate infections, reduce blood pressure, increase blood flow, boost eye health, protect against ulcers, detoxify the body, aids in oral health, and improve respiratory health.
+The interesting health benefits of slippery elm include its ability to reduce inflammation, soothe indigestion, heal the skin, eliminate infections, reduce blood pressure, increase blood flow, boost eye health, protect from ulcers, detoxify the body, aid in oral health, and improve respiratory health.

-The slippery elm may have a slightly unusual name, but scientifically, it is known as Ulmus rubra, and is native to North America’s east coast.
+The slippery elm is scientifically known as Ulmus rubra and it is native to eastern North America.
 It belongs to the Ulmus family and is also known by a number of other common names, including red elm, gray elm, and Indian elm.
 In the United States, it is widely cultivated in order to harvest its bark, which can be ground into a pulp or dried and used as a powder.
 Traditionally, this tree was used for a number of medicinal purposes by Native Americans, and some traditional herbalists and alternative practitioners still rely on slippery elm for a wide range of health conditions.
-Scientific research is limited on some of these claims, but traditional records show that it may in fact be very beneficial for overall health.
+Scientific research is limited on some of these claims, but traditional records show that it may, in fact, be very beneficial for overall health.

 Health Benefits of Slippery Elm

-Circulation Issues: There are many other nutrients found in slippery elm besides mucilage, including iron, which is crucial for the production of red blood cells.
+There are many other nutrients found in slippery elm beside mucilage, including iron, which is crucial for the production of red blood cells.
 This can increase circulation, and thereby boost oxygenation of important parts of the body.
 More importantly, when combined with potassium, which is also present in it, you are able to fully optimize the cardiovascular system and relieve strain.

-Skin Health: If you have suffered from burns, have noticeable scars, or generally poor skin health, slippery elm can be a wonderful remedy.
-The antioxidants and unique vitamin mixture of this herbal salve can reduce the appearance of wrinkles, eliminate free radicals from the upper skin layers, and even heal age spots to promote a youthful look to the skin.
-Furthermore, just as it does for wounds, it can help protect the skin from infections of various types, acting as a first line of defense for the body.
+If you have suffered from burns, have noticeable scars, or generally poor skin health, slippery elm can be a wonderful remedy.
+The antioxidants and unique vitamin mixture of this herbal salve can reduce the appearance of wrinkles, eliminate free radicals from the upper skin layers, and even heal age spots, additionally, giving a youthful look to the skin.
+Furthermore, just as it does for wounds, it can help protect the skin from infections of various types, acting as the first line of defense for the body.

-Gastric Ulcers: One of the benefits of slippery elm is that it is high in certain acids and coats the lining of the intestines; this means that for gastrointestinal issues like ulcers can be remedied easily by regularly consuming its tonics.
+One of the benefits of slippery elm is that it is high in certain acids and coats the lining of the intestines; this means that gastrointestinal issues like ulcers can be remedied easily by regularly consuming its tonics.

-Detoxify the Body: There is also evidence suggesting that slippery elm can be used as a diuretic, thereby increasing the amount of toxins, excess salts, and water from the body via urination.
+There is also evidence suggesting that slippery elm can be used as a diuretic, thereby increasing the number of toxins, excess salts, and water from the body via urination.
 This can boost kidney health and improve the overall functioning of the metabolism.

-Pain Relief: When the balm or salve of slippery elm is applied to a pulled muscle, bruise, or other painful area of the body, relief is rapid and effective.
-The antioxidant and analgesic components of slippery elm can quickly soothe topical pain.
+When the balm or salve of slippery elm is applied to a pulled muscle, bruise, or other painful areas of the body, relief is rapid and effective.
+The antioxidant and analgesic components of slippery elm can quickly soothe the topical pain.

-A Final Word of Warning: Slippery Elm can be too intense for people with sensitive skin, so when first applying a salve or balm, check what your skin’s reaction is before adding more.
+Word of Caution: Slippery elm can be too intense for people with sensitive skin, so when first applying a salve or balm, check what your skin’s reaction is before adding more.
 The skin’s reactions, however, are typically mild, but you should discontinue use if you experience irritation, itchiness, or redness.
 Also, slippery elm is not recommended for pregnant women, as it has traditionally been known to cause premature labor.
-Use of slippery elm (bark, unpowdered) is banned/restricted by some countries such as UK so consult your local health specialist before use.
+Use of slippery elm (bark, unpowdered) is banned/restricted by some countries such as the UK, so consult your local health specialist before use.